lkerriso/HowNotWhat/README.md

 - Suggest new lightweight demos

 If you're a viewer replicating a demo and hit a snag — let us know!

 ---

-## 💡 Why “How Not What”?

-Most tech content tells you *what* something is.
-We focus on showing you *how* to do something with it — in the shortest, clearest way possible.

----